r8btx/Server-Clock-Bookmarklet/README.md

 ## Disclaimer

 While **Server Clock** aims to be accurate, no warranty is given.
 Use at your own risk!
-This document is revised using ChatGPT.
+**This repository is currently undergoing active maintenance.
+You may need to visit again for the latest updates. [[ChangeLog](./changelog.md)]**

 ## Quick Setup

-- Open the [Server Clock bookmarklet page](https://r8btx.github.io/Server-Clock-Bookmarklet/page) and drag the "Server Clock" link to your bookmark bar.
+- The most up-to-date bookmarklets are automatically generated on [Server Clock bookmarklet distribution page](https://r8btx.github.io/Server-Clock-Bookmarklet/page).
+For a quick setup, visit the page and follow the instructions.

-If you wish to generate the bookmarklet directly from the source, you can do so using [this tool](https://chriszarate.github.io/bookmarkleter/).
+If you wish to generate the bookmarklet manually from the source, you can do so using [this tool](https://chriszarate.github.io/bookmarkleter/).

 ## How to Use